Android Central Verdict

 In a year where Samsung downgraded a few things on the Galaxy S21 to make it more accessible, Xiaomi is introducing ambitious features: the Mi 11 has a QHD+ panel, 55W wired and 50W wireless charging, a stunning new design, and a 108MP camera at the back that takes better photos than just about every other phone today.
 The best part?
 It costs less than the Galaxy S21.

-Xiaomi Mi 11 Price and availability
+Xiaomi Mi 11: Pricing and global availability

 The Mi 11 is available in China and is going on sale in Malaysia, the Philippines, Singapore, Thailand, and Vietnam from February 25.
 The phone is also slated to make its debut in Europe shortly, with pre-orders kicking off on February 26 followed by availability from March.

 In Europe, the Mi 11 will be sold in two versions: a base model with 8GB of RAM and 128GB of storage that costs €749 ($910), and an 8GB/256GB version for €799 ($970).
 The phone is available in Horizon Blue, Midnight Gray, and Cloud White color options outside of China.